Home buyer concession scheme (from 1 July 2019)

 How to claim?

-You will be required to provide evidence of either the family violence orders or injunction under sections 68B or section 114 of the Family Law Act 1975 (Cwlth) to support your claim.
+You will be required to provide evidence of either the family violence orders, an injunction under sections 68B or section 114 of the Family Law Act 1975 (Cwlth), or a competent person declaration form, completed by a competent person, to support your claim.

-If you do not claim the HBCS concession code number on the Buyer Verification Declaration before you register your transfer, you can submit a late claim using the Application for concession, exemption or correction of duty after registration of title form.
-When we receive your claim, we will issue you a notice of reassessment with the concession applied.
+If you do not declare the HBC concession code number on the Buyer Verification Declaration before you register your title transfer, you can submit a late claim using the Application for concession, exemption or correction of duty after registration of title.
+When we receive your claim, we will issue you a Notice of Reassessment with the concession applied.

 Questionnaire